• Skip to primary navigation

 Albondigas Soup Ingredients

-• Ground Beef.
-Or you can use a mix of ground beef and ground pork.
+• Ground Beef - Or you can use a mix of lean ground beef and ground pork.
+Use ground turkey for a leaner version.

-• Seasonings.
-Cumin, salt, black pepper, optional cayenne pepper for spicy.
+• Seasonings - Cumin, salt, black pepper, optional cayenne pepper for spicy.
+Dried oregano is good, too.

-• For Serving.
-Cooked white rice, fresh chopped cilantro, red pepper flakes
+• For Serving - Cooked rice (white rice or brown), fresh chopped cilantro, red pepper flakes

 How to Make Albondigas Soup - the Recipe Method

-Simmering albondigas and vegetables in broth to make Albondigas Soup
+Making sauce and browning meatballs to make Mexican Albondigas Soup

 Recipe Tips & Notes

-• Other Herbs and Seasonings.
+• Other herbs and seasonings.
 You can use many other fresh herbs for this recipe as well.
-Spearmint is commonly added, as is Mexican oregano and parsley.
-Other seasonings to try include allspice or other chili powders.
+Spearmint or fresh mint is commonly added, as is Mexican oregano and parsley.
+Other seasonings to try include allspice or other chili powders, lime juice.
 Feel free to use your favorites.

 Cookbook Recommendations